|photo by Derek Gay|

 Prerequisites: Sophomore standing and completion of MSCI 201, or permission of the Prof of Military Science

 Students participate in learning activities designed to provide practical experience in the use of the military decision-making processes.
 Oral presentation techniques and historical analysis of military decision-making are also critical components of the course.
 Students prepare to assume cadet non-commissioned officer leadership roles within the cadet command structure.
 This course serves as a pre-requisite to attendance at the U.S. Army Airborne School in the summer between sophomore and junior years.

 This course is for those college students who want to complete Army ROTC training in two years.
 To qualify, you must complete a challenging and motivating 28-day training program at Fort Knox, Kentucky.
-Upon completion of the Leader's Training Course, graduates return to campus prepared to enter the Advanced Course.
+Upon completion of Cadet Initial Entry Training, graduates return to campus prepared to enter the Advanced Course.
 Upon that contracting commitment, they may also qualify for a $5,000 bonus.
 Ask your campus Military Science department.

 Prerequisites: Junior standing and completion of the basic course (MSCI 100 and 200 series, or advanced placement)

 Enrollment in this course marks a commitment to completing the ROTC program and receiving a commission as a Second Lieutenant in the United States Army.
 To this end, cadets study and practice the leadership aspects of planning and executing small unit tactical operations.
 Further emphasis is given to development of leadership skills as measured by the Cadet Leadership Development Program, an evaluation system designed to improve an individual's competence as a military leader.
 Cadets get hands-on practice on these skills through assigned leadership positions within the cadet command structure.
 Cadets continue to refine their individual physical fitness and assist seniors in leading unit fitness sessions.

 Prerequisites: Junior standing and completion of MSCI 301